wp-plugins/flickpress/readme.txt

 1. Extract the plugin archive in your `/wp-content/plugins/` directory, creating a 'flickpress' folder there.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Enter your Flickr API key at Settings:flickpress and configure other options if desired.
+3. Enter your Flickr API key at Settings:flickpress and configure other options.
-4. If you wish to use the caption function, your theme should include some caption-related style stuff - see the default theme for an example.
+4. If you wish to use the caption function, your theme should include some caption-related style stuff - which it probably does - but see the WordPress default theme for an example if not.

-== Template Function ==

-There is a simple template function available for use in your sidebar or other spots you'd like to include a few recent flickr photos.
-The function, its options, and the defaults are:

-`flickpress_photos($email,$numphotos=3,$before='',$after='<br />',$fpclass='centered');`

 == Widget ==